Back to the full dot-point answer

 Quick questions on Fall of Saigon 1975: HSC Modern History Indochina

-What is the failure of the Accords?Show answer
+What are the failure of the Accords?Show answer

 The 27 January 1973 Paris Peace Accords broke down almost immediately.
 The ceasefire was violated by both sides; the ICCS commission was paralysed (Canada withdrew in July 1973).
 The Council of National Reconciliation never functioned.